Gl. 5 (B-25 Mitchell Bomber)

 Propaganda refers to the use of information, ideas, or rumors to influence public opinion and behavior, often to promote a particular cause or ideology.
 It was widely used during World War II by all sides to rally support for the war effort and demonize the enemy.

-The Lee-Enfield was a bolt-action rifle that was the standard service rifle of the British Commonwealth forces during World War II.
-It was known for its speed of fire, accuracy, and reliability, making it a formidable weapon in combat.
+The M1911 was a semi-automatic pistol that was the standard sidearm of the United States military during World War II.
+It was known for its reliability, accuracy, and powerful cartridge, making it a popular weapon among American soldiers.